Colleges and career schools that are licensed or registered with the Office of Higher Education are required to:

-- Once we receive the institution's response, we may request more information from the institution or from you.
+We may request more information from the institution or from you after we received the institution's response to your complaint.
 We may conduct additional investigation, including an on-campus review.

-- If the complaint does not appear to indicate a violation of legal requirements, we will inform you in writing with a copy to the institution unless you have remained anonymous.
+If the complaint does not appear to indicate a violation of legal requirements, we will inform you and the school in writing.

-- The Family Educational Right to Privacy Act (FERPA) generally limits what can be disclosed from complaint files and under the Minnesota Government Data Practices Act, the Office of Higher Education cannot disclose unsubstantiated complaints to other parties.
+NOTE: The Family Educational Right to Privacy Act (FERPA) generally limits what can be disclosed from complaint files, and under the Minnesota Government Data Practices Act, the Office of Higher Education cannot disclose unsubstantiated complaints to other parties.